-Mike arrived a couple of days early to set up camp and decided to spend Wednesday birdwatching in the Miami area.
-The Biltmore Hotel is a reliable spot for seeing parrots, and he spotted a few Red-masked Parakeets late in the day.
-The following morning, he discovered a Red-whiskered Bulbul at Pine Woods Park, and he also observed a Chestnut-fronted Macaw at the Miller Drive Roost.
+Mike arrived on Wednesday for birdwatching in the Miami area.
+The Biltmore Hotel is a reliable spot for parrots, and he spotted a few Red-masked Parakeets late in the day.
+The following morning, he discovered a Red-whiskered Bulbul at Pine Woods Park and also observed a Chestnut-fronted Macaw at the Miller Drive Roost.
 Additionally, a Common Myna was seen near the Mobil station in Florida City.
 Mike was fortunate to secure a campsite on the seawall at Boyd’s Campground on Stock Island.
-The sea breeze was refreshing, and he woke up to a beautiful sunrise while watching Navy fighter jets take off and land at the Naval Air Station across the bay.
+The sea breeze was refreshing, and he woke up to a beautiful sunrise, watching Navy fighter jets take off and land at the Naval Air Station across the bay.

 Sharon arrived in Key West on Friday morning, and we headed to Fort Zachary Taylor Historic State Park in search of the reported Black-faced Grassquit.
 We weren’t alone in our quest, as other birders were also looking for this elusive species, but unfortunately, it wasn’t our day.
 Nonetheless, the stunning waters surrounding the fort, along with sightings of Magnificent Frigatebirds, White-winged Doves, and Gray Kingbirds, made the visit worthwhile.
 Additionally, we were treated to a late-in-the-year flyover of ten American White Pelicans, which was a delightful surprise.